caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 ### How to write a typeclass

-If you are interested in doing the above, you will quickly notice that there is no way `T` will have a *member* called `timestamp`, since it's just a generic type.
+If you are interested in doing the above, you will quickly notice that there is no way `t` will have a *member* called `timestamp`, since it's just a generic type.
 It has stuff like `toString` and `equals`, because java, but that's about it.
 We'll get there, but first let's create the typeclass.

-This is how we "declare" the typeclass, just a trait, and a method.
+This is how we will "declare" the typeclass, just a trait, and a method.
 The parameter `T` is what will be "wrapped" by `Timestamp`.

 ~~~
  trait Timestamp[T]{